On a sunny afternoon, Brian Hicks goes fishing with his older son at Onota Lake.

 In August 2012, Hicks founded Clean Image, a 24-hour mobile medical lab.

 His is an unique kind of business, especially in the northern half of the country.
-He came to the Berkshires from Houston, Texas, and before that from Atlanta, Ga.

 "I always had a passion for the medical field," Hicks said.